The Cost Of Getting Organized

 Dumpster Diving?
 No Way?

-I am not a dumpster-diver myself unless I happen to see someone throwing away something I could use that is in great condition like what I described.
+I am not a dumpster diver myself unless I happen to see someone throwing away something I could use in great condition like what I described.
 Someone else’s trash may be a treasure to you, and the opposite holds as well.

 I usually end my posts with a saying that stuck with me a while back, and it is this; “see you at the top.”
 I think Zig Ziggler used that, but I am not sure.
 On this occasion, due to my warped sense of humor, I thought I would end it just a little differently.